This timeline overview contains important milestones in the School’s history.

 A group of alumni organize an effort to redeem the stone seal from the old building by contracting stone cutters working on the Cathedral of St. John the Divine.

 Amendment to the charter authorizes the granting of the doctor of musical arts degree.

 John Crosby becomes president, a position he holds until 1986.

-Josephine C. Whitford, dean of students, retires.
-She is named dean emeritus.
+Josephine C. Whitford, dean of students, retires after 50 years of service.

 The Business of Music: Anatomy of a Career is offered in the spring.
 Taught by Richard E. Adams (Class of 1961), it is the first course of its kind.